CPB FAQ

 When does a program air?

-Contact your local station or view their program schedule on their website to find out when a program is scheduled to air.
+Contact your local station or check their program schedule on their website to find out when a program is scheduled to air.
 You can find your station here.
-Many programs are also available to view or listen to online at your convenience.
+Many programs are also available digitally to stream online for free at your convenience.

 How can I get a program on the air?